Kriegslustig/Meteor-without-blocking-the-rendering-process/README.md

 That's pretty close to what we're going for.
 This kinda works in some browsers, but not in all.
 And of course `HCP` doesn't work.
 It seems that there's still some dependency resolution problem.

-When I load the site in chorme I get an error `Spacebars is not defined` from within `packages/iron:layout/template.default_layout.js`.
+When I load the site in Chorme I get an error `Spacebars is not defined` from within `packages/iron:layout/template.default_layout.js`.
 Now this seems to me to be the correct behaviour, because when I look at the manifest paths I see something like this:

 ```
 ...